qxdddliu/m-1/README.md

 1. Humans are the dominant species on Earth because of our intelligence.
-2. If we make another species (code based AGI) smarter than us then there is no way for us to control it because it is more intelligent than all of humanity combined.
+2. If we make another species (code based AGI) smarter than us then there is no way for us to control it to solve all our problems because it is more intelligent than all of humanity combined.
 3. There is a very high chance that it will use humans for purposes we do not want.
 Look at how we treat species that are less intelligent than us.
 4. We cannot stop the humans that are researching AGI so one solution is